About the Program

 - Hispanic Linguistics (Spanish, Portuguese, and Catalan).

 Each track will be organized around student areas of interest.
-Course preparation will lead to the Qualifying Examination, followed by the completion of a dissertation in the field
+Course preparation will lead to the Qualifying Examination, followed by the completion of a dissertation in the field.
+A Master’s Degree in a Linguistics field for applicants to HLL Linguistics track is highly recommended.

 Normative Time Requirements